Login-based license management with Tableau Cloud

 Step 5 - Authorized User Joins Tableau Cloud Site

 After selecting the ‘Join Now’ button in the invitation email above, users will be prompted to create their Tableau customer account.
 For users assigned a Creator site role, they will log in with their Tableau customer account to activate their Desktop and/or Prep Builder installations (Step 7 below).

 Step 6 - Download Tableau Desktop and/or Prep Builder

-Once the user creates their Tableau account they will be automatically routed to your Tableau Online site.
+Once the user creates their Tableau account they will be automatically routed to your Tableau Cloud site.
 On the homepage, they will be presented with links to ‘Download Tableau Desktop’ and ‘Download Tableau Prep Builder’.

 Once the user has downloaded and installed Tableau Desktop and/or Prep Builder, they’ll be ready to activate the programs using LBLM.